 This is another area where the SEO world joins real life.
 In the real world, it is a well-known fact that the most expensive step is to acquire a new customer.
 Generating returning business with an existing customer is relatively easy … and more lucrative.
 Similarly, the expensive step on the web also is to gain new visitors, while making them return to your site is much easier.

 Still, you have to remind him/her of your existence.
 A newsletter is an inexpensive and efficient tool to generate a significant amount of traffic for your site.

-2012 might be remembered as the year in which Panda and Penguin made the entire SEO sector realise that it was no longer profitable to rely on traditional strategies with a high degree of industrialisation.
+Panda and Penguin made the entire SEO sector realise that it was no longer profitable to rely on traditional strategies with a high degree of industrialisation.
 Marketing and customer relations skills, especially public relations, will determine SEO success or failure.
 For the French, it’s time to abandon the idea of “référencement”.

 PS: While researching this blog post, I came across this excellent article that I highly recommend for further reading: “The Death of SEO: The Rise of Social, PR, And Real Content“.